farshidshahmoradi1996/lobox-assignment-test/README.md

 # Lobox Asignment 🚀

-> A multi select component with option to add item by typing and just press Enter key 😊
+> A multi-select component that lets users add items by typing and pressing Enter. 😊

-## How to build development 🔧
+## build development 🔧

-> with docker you just need to run `docker compose build` then `docker compose up` then open you browser goto : http://localhost:5173/ 😃
+with docker you just need to run `docker compose build` then `docker compose up` then open you browser enter localhost:5173 😃

-## Todo 😞
+## Todo's 😞

 > Time’s tight, so a to-do list would really help improve DX and make sure we don’t miss anything .